delta-io/delta/flink/README.md

 - The current version only supports Flink `Datastream` API.
 Support for Flink Table API / SQL, along with Flink Catalog's implementation for storing Delta table's metadata in an external metastore, are planned to be added in a future release.
 - For GCP Object Storage, the current version only supports reading.
 Writing to GCP Object Storage is not supported.
 This is due to Flink not supporting recoverable writes to GCS, which was added in Flink [1.15](https://issues.apache.org/jira/browse/FLINK-11838).
+- For Azure Blob Storage, the current version only supports reading.
+Writing to Azure Blob Storage is not supported by Flink due to [issue](https://issues.apache.org/jira/browse/FLINK-17444) with class shading and will probably be added along with [Azure Data Lake Store Gen 2 support](https://issues.apache.org/jira/browse/FLINK-18568).
 - For AWS S3 storage, in order to ensure concurrent transactional writes from different clusters, use [multi-cluster configuration guidelines](https://docs.delta.io/latest/delta-storage.html#multi-cluster-setup).
 Please see [example](#3-sink-creation-with-multi-cluster-support-for-delta-standalone) for how to use this configuration in Flink Delta Sink.

 ## Delta Sink